 Let Yourself Feel

 What you need to do now is feel all of your feelings.
 Let it all out.
 Feel sad.
 Feel angry.
 Cry.
 Scream into the pillow.
 Despite what we’ve so often been told in society, we can’t just bottle up our feelings in the hopes that that will make everything OK.
-In order to properly heal, you need to let yourself go through the wide range of emotions that comes with a messy breakup.
+In order to properly heal, you need to let yourself go through the wide range of emotions that come with a messy breakup.

 Because no matter how long you were together, a breakup brings grief.
 Regardless of whether you were together for ten years or only a few months, you’re probably grieving both the companionship you felt from that person as well as your future dreams for the relationship.
 You might also be grieving the loss of who you hoped this partner might be one day, of the potential for the relationship.